Vichy anti-Jewish legislation: History

 The denaturalization law was enacted on 16 July 1940, barely a month after the announcement of the Vichy regime of Petain.
 On 22 July 1940, the Deputy Secretary of State Raphaël Alibert created a committee to review 500,000 naturalisations given since 1927.
 This resulted in 15,000 people having their French nationality revoked, of whom 40% were Jews.
 Alibert was the signatory of the Statutes on Jews.

+The first Jewish status law (Le Statut des Juifs) dated 3 October 1940 excluded Jews from professions that shaped public opinion: they could no longer work for print and radio news, in the movie and theater industries, or in education.
+They were also dismissed from high-level positions in the French civil service, and as officers in the military.

+Further, the law placed strict limits on the jobs still available to Jews.
+Those who had served in World War One, or had distinguished themselves in the campaign of 1939-1940, could hold menial positions in the government and military.
+The statute also stated that a quota system would be devised to limit the presence of Jews in professional fields like law and medicine.

-The first Jewish status law (Le Statut des Juifs) dated 3 October 1940 excluded Jews from the army, press, commercial and industrial activities, and the civil service.
-Article 9 of the Status stated that it applied to the French territories of Vichy France Algeria, the colonies, the Protectorates of Tunisia and Morocco, and mandates territories.
-The second status law was passed in July 1941 and required the registration of Jewish businesses and excluded Jews from any profession, commercial or industrial.
+Article 9 of the Status stated that it applied to the French territories of Vichy France Algeria, the colonies, the Protectorates of Tunisia and Morocco, and the Mandates of Lebanon and Syria.

+A second status law was passed in July 1941.
+It tightened the previous law, removing Jews from even menial public, military, and civil service positions.
+It also barred Jews from engaging in finance or the extension of credit, which in turn prevented many from owning businesses.

+The Vichy regime also limited Jews to 14% of public school students, eventually forbidding their access to public education altogether.

-A Vichy law of 7 October 1940 (published 8 October in the Journal Officiel) abrogated the Cremieux decree and denaturalized the Jewish population of Algeria.
+A Vichy law of 7 October 1940 (published 8 October in the Journal Officiel) abrogated the Cremieux decree, stripping the Jewish population of Algeria of its citizenship.